 I am releasing my first addon for Blender: Photographer!
 What does it do?

-- Adds Physical Light units and Color temperature (version 3 only)
+Adds Physical Light units and Color temperature (version 3 and up)

 You can learn more about it by watching these videos:

 Known limitation: Do not use the Power or Irradiance units if you want to be able to switch your scene between Cycles/EEVEE and LuxCore .
 Use any other unit (including Advanced Power) to make sure the conversion is possible using the Apply Photographer settings button or new Warning buttons.

 Very good addon - it’s so helpfull to find a mood a final render:)